progrium/darwinkit/README.md

 ### Caveats

 * You still need to know or learn how Apple frameworks work, so you'll have to use Apple documentation and understand how to translate Objective-C example code to the equivalent Go with DarwinKit.
-* Your programs link against the actual Apple frameworks, so XCode needs to be installed for the framework headers and any program built will use [cgo](https://pkg.go.dev/cmd/cgo).
+* Your programs link against the actual Apple frameworks using [cgo](https://pkg.go.dev/cmd/cgo), so XCode needs to be installed for the framework headers.
 * You will be using two memory management systems.
-Framework objects are managed by the [Objective-C memory manager](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011-SW1), so be sure to read our docs on [memory management](docs/memorymanagement.md).
+Framework objects are managed by [Objective-C memory management](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011-SW1), so be sure to read our docs on [memory management](docs/memorymanagement.md) with DarwinKit.
 * Exceptions in frameworks will segfault, giving you both an Objective-C stacktrace and a Go panic stacktrace.
 You will be debugging a hybrid Go and Objective-C program.
 * Goroutines that interact with GUI objects need to [dispatch](https://pkg.go.dev/github.com/progrium/macdriver@main/dispatch) operations on the main thread otherwise it will segfault.
 * This is all tenable for simple programs, but these are the reasons we don't *recommend* large/complex programs using DarwinKit.